 Two House Bills have been introduced in the past in Michigan to get rid of DST – House Bill 4342 and House Bill 4986.
 But any attempt to rearrange the state’s time schedules would of course encounter some adversity.
 The tourism industry and summer time businesses are concerned about losing an hour of light on summer evenings.
 Both of these bills lost but there are other states proposing similar bills to scrap the savings time concept.
 New Hampshire, Maine, Rhode Island, and Massachusetts are trying to opt out of Daylight Savings Time by instituting an Atlantic Standard Time.
 The bill is still gathering steam.
 Even Former President Trump tweeted in 2017 that he’s not a fan of DST and would ditch it if someone put the right bill in front of him for him to sign.

-Now, there’s a new bill, House Bill 4052 is on the table that could make Michigan eligible to switch to permanent DST (never “fall back”).
+Now, House Bill 4052, a bill that could make Michigan eligible to switch to permanent DST (never “fall back”) has passed The House.
 4052 was introduced in January of 2021 by State Rep. Michele Hoitenga.
 Even if Hoitenga’s bill succeeds in Michigan, it would not take effect unless other Midwestern states make the switch to permanent Daylight Savings Time as well.
+4052 DID get support in the Michigan House (passed) and is currently in the Senate.
+But… as stated, with no immediate plans from Wisconsin, Ohio, Indiana, Pennsylvania & Illinois to eliminate DST on their end – there isn’t any real optimism that Daylight Savings Time in Michigan will be killed off any time soon.

 I’m sure the people of Michigan would not be opposed to moving in the opposite direction and using daylight savings time year-round, i.e. operating on Central time.
 Just so long as we can remain consistent with one time, year-round, rather than having a time change twice each year and causing unnecessary chaos.